Probate Attorney West Palm Beach

 When is Probate Needed in South Florida?

-Not every asset left behind after a death will need to go through the probate process.
+Not every asset left behind after a death will need to go through the process.
 For example, property held in a trust does not go through probate, nor do life insurance proceeds, retirement account, or funds payable-on-death in a bank account.
-Instead, only assets left that were solely in the decedent’s name will need to go through the probate process.
+Instead, only assets left that were solely in the decedent’s name will need to go through the process.
 Any other assets that were co-owned and did not have a provision for automatic succession upon death will also need probate administration.

 Why Is Probate Important?